State v. J.A. – First Degree Rape

 In addition to restrictions concerning your ability to live within 1,000 feet of a school or childcare center, federal law also prohibits a person on the sex offender registry from living in federally assisted housing if the person is subject to a lifetime registration requirement.
 Accordingly, you can be ineligible for federally assisted housing if you are convicted of a sex offense in many circumstances.

-Premises restrictions for people with sex offense convictions are different from residence restrictions in North Carolina.
+Premise restrictions for people with sex offense convictions are different from residence restrictions in North Carolina.
 While residence restrictions prohibit a person on the sex offender registry from living (or residing) in a particular place, premises restrictions limit the places that a person with a sex crimes conviction on the registry can physically be present.
-In other words, your ability to enter certain premises may be restricted even following completion of your criminal sentence.
+In other words, your ability to enter certain premises may be restricted even following the completion of your criminal sentence.

 Under North Carolina law (N.C.G.S.
 14-208.18), you cannot knowingly be on any of the following premises if you are required to register on the sex offender registry and have particular sex crimes convictions:

 Whether or not these specific premises restrictions will apply to you will depend upon the particular sex offense for which you were convicted.
 Some of the above premises restrictions apply only to the most serious sex crimes, including rape, sexual battery, or a similar federal offense.
 In addition, some of the premises restrictions apply only to convictions for offenses involving minors.
 A violation of premises restrictions in North Carolina will result in Class H felony charges, which can result in a prison sentence of up to 25 months.

 Depending upon the town or city where you live in North Carolina, you could also be subject to certain premises restrictions based on local ordinances.